wp-plugins/ajax-load-more/README.txt

 = How are my repeater templates saved? =

-Repeater template data is saved to the your WordPress database as well as written directly to a repeater templete .php file in the ajax-load-more plugin directory.
+Repeater template data is saved to the your WordPress database as well as written directly to a repeater template .php file in the ajax-load-more plugin directory.

 == Installation ==